bdgroves/topo-riv-blender/README.md

     <p> <b>Figure 15</b>: <em>Adjusting the scale of the topography with the Blender GUI.</em></p>
 </div>

-- The GIF above does not look nearly as pretty as the final rendered image [Figure 11].
+- The GIF above does not look nearly as pretty as the final rendered image <a href="#fig11">Figure 11</a>.
 That's because the scene has not been rendered.
 To see a preview of what the render may look like, select the `Rendered` mode (B).
 Adjusting the lighting with the Blender GUI requires you to wait a few seconds for to re-render the scene.
 The image becomes fuzzy because there a too few samples to render the whole image.
 Over time, with more samples, the render becomes clearer.

 <div align="center">
     <img src="images/light_mod.gif" alt="adjusting the lighting in realtime" width="50%">